How to Cook Beef Cheek Meat for Perfectly Tender Results

 OakMedium smoky and versatileMedium

-HickoryStrong, bacon-like notesHigh
+HickoryStrong, savory notesHigh

-PecanSweet and mild nutty flavorMedium-Low
+PecanSweet, mild nutty flavorMedium-Low

-CherrySweet and fruity with deep colorLow
+CherrySweet and fruity with rich colorLow

 Delicious Recipes Using Cooked Beef Cheeks